brian-martin/board-game-repository/README.md

 - Integrate some form of caching, either the database cache driver, memcache or redis

 - Integrate unit testing, mainly for how the site will handle millions of records being stored and pulled from the database

+- Add validation for the rating field to only accept values 1 - 10